gkapfham/www.gregorykapfhammer-old.com/service.md

 An outstanding and award-winning [teacher]({{site.baseurl}}teaching/), [researcher]({{site.baseurl}}research/),
 [writer]({{site.baseurl}}research/papers/), and
-[presenter]({{site.baseurl}}research/presentations), I have expertise in the areas of software engineering, software testing, and data science.
-I am an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, a program committee member for conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), and a reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
+[presenter]({{site.baseurl}}research/presentations/), I have expertise in the areas of software engineering, software testing, and data science.
+I am an associate editor for [Journal of Software: Evolution and Process](https://onlinelibrary.wiley.com/journal/20477481), an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, a program committee member for conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), and a reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
 Along with contributing to open-source [software]({{site.baseurl}}software/), I collaborate with people at leading academic institutions, government agencies, and technology companies.
 {% enddescribe %}

 {% comment %} Include the generated files that were created by a run of the